OctopusDeploy/docs/docs/administration/reporting/report-on-deployments-excel-template.md

 ---
 title: Reporting
-description: Octopus reporting with excel template
+description: Octopus reporting with an excel template
 position: 100
 ---